UPPMAX/bianca_workshops/docs/beginner/commandline.md

 ## Why use the command-line?

-You need the command-line to start calculations.
+You always need the command-line to start your calculations.

+Besides that, whatever you type in the command-line can be put in a program and you can start automating your work.

 ## Introduction